YottaDB/YDBDoc/ProgGuide/ioproc.rst

 If any of the EDITING <CTRL> characters are in the CTRAP list, their editing functions are not available since CTRAP takes precedence.
 However the EDITING <CTRL> characters takes precedence over the TERMINATOR list.

 .. note::
-   M READ EDITING depends on the values of $X and $Y being correct.
+   M READ EDITING depends on the values of `$X <isv.html#x>`_ and `$Y <isv.html#y>`_ being correct.
 If the application sends its own escape sequences or control characters, which change the cursor position, it must properly update $X and $Y before doing a M READ with EDITING enabled to ensure correct formatting during input.

 .. _use-empterm: